In this guide, you will learn

 Then extend your content to include these keywords, if not already done.

-Part 3: Extensive on-page SEO tips for e-commerce websites
+Chapter 3: Extensive onpage SEO for ecommerce websites

 Once you know the keywords you want to target and have created the pages, you now need to optimize your content, HTML, and website for better SEO.